Justwhittaker/PRO4-Mealdeals/README.md

 * **Add, Edit and Delete** Company infomation as needed in a **personalized User profile**
 * **Add, Edit and Delete** Deals periodicaly

+#### Out of Scope topics ####
+* order processing after checkout and the bag was excluded, as one of the steps in the payment journey.
+* Potential further features:

+    * Coupon code for promotions,
+    * Discount for multi-buys.
+* Marketing the site itself and utilising advertising opportunities within the site is out of scope, therefore the links to social media sites are home based links.

+---
 <a name="user-stories"></a>
 ### User Stories ###
+---

 * The **Clients user** wants an **attractive website** with a **non-distracting** background.
 * The **Clients user** wants to see **clear instructions** on how to drill down into further infomation on deals within the website.